multi-coop/multi-site-app/README.md

 NUXT_ENV_SITE_CONFIG=https://github.com/co-demos/multi-site-contents/blob/main/config/global.md
 ```

-### Notes on the distant repo (your `.md` files), the "contents" repo
+### About the distant repo (your `.md` files), the "contents" repo

-You can base the organisation of your distant repo following [the example of this repo](https://github.com/co-demos/multi-site-contents).
+You can base the organisation of your distant repo by checking [the example of this repo](https://github.com/co-demos/multi-site-contents).

-The distsant "contents" repo is organized as follow :
+The distant "contents" repo is organized as follow :

 ```
 .
 ├── README.md
 ├── LICENCE.md
-├── config folder: to deploy a website with the `multi-site` app │   ├── global.md : global config file (md and yaml head) │   ├── navbar.md : config file for navbar butttons and links (md and yaml head) │   ├── route.md : config file for routes (md and yaml head) │   └── footer.md : config file for footer links (md and yaml head) ├── images folder: contains images
+├── config: folder containing the config data necessary to deploy a website with the `multi-site` app │   ├── global.md : global config file (md and yaml head) │   ├── navbar.md : config file for navbar butttons and links (md and yaml head) │   ├── route.md : config file for routes (md and yaml head) │   └── footer.md : config file for footer links (md and yaml head) ├── images: folder containing images
+│   └── <whatever you want> ...
-├── texts folder : contains all markdown files, including
+├── texts: folder containing all markdown files, including data files │   └── <whatever you want> ...

 ```